purpledalek/SimplePiStats/readme.md

 To update SimplePiStats, go to the directory where it's stored, and run the `bash update.sh` from there.

 ## How to use
 Type the following into a web browser `<your pi's local ip address>:5555`.
 If you need help finding your Pi's local IP address, simply ssh into the Pi, and type in `hostname -I`, your Pi's local IP address is everything before the space.
+If you wish to change which port SimplePiStats runs on, you can change the `port` value in the `config.ini` file.

 ### How to read the CPU state
 :] Means your Pi's CPU is happy!
 (Under 40%)